FamilySearch/fs-js-lite/README.md

 Response middleware is applied in the order that it was added.
 The SDK sets up some response middleware by default.

-In the case of a network error the response will not exist.
-All response middleware must account for this condition.

 ### Default Middlware